webboty/Dexter-Wiki/Encoders.md

 _Note: Development of the FPGA code started in the middle and so the numbering of the [joints](Joints) is not consistent.
 Specifically, when reading (or writing) the AdcCenters.txt file from the [share](Dexter-Networking#file-sharing) folder, the 2nd and 4th, and 3rd and 5th, lines must be swapped_

 ### Calibration
-During calibration, the signals are recorded in RAM and transferred to the HiMem.dta and memText.txt files on the disk via the ["load_tables" oplet](Command-oplet-instruction) which actually stores the data from the tables.
+During [movement calibration](Encoder-Calibration) (which is NOT the same as the eye calibration we are discussing here), the signals are recorded in RAM and transferred to the HiMem.dta and memText.txt files on the disk via the ["load_tables" oplet](Command-oplet-instruction) which actually stores the data from the tables.
 HiMem.dta is binary, the text version of this file is memText.txt.
 On startup, RAM is automatically [loaded from HiMem.dta](https://github.com/HaddingtonDynamics/Dexter/search?q=himem&unscoped_q=HiMem.dta).

 Each value represents a reading from the A2D at a given angle converted to arctangent (perpendicular from the tangent which is sin/cos) and combined with the slot number.
 Values are a 32 bits.
 The top 10(?) bits are the slot number and the bottom 20(?) bits are the interpolated data.